matloff/TidyverseSkeptic/README.md

 loops is clearly overdoing it, and makes things especially difficult for beginners.

-Worse, we again have the "too many functions to learn" problem as we saw with **dplyr** above.

 It is worth noting that top university Computer Science Departments have shifted away from teaching their introductory programming courses using the FP paradigm, in favor of the more traditional Python, as they deem